mtglsk/mushroom/README.md

 Inspired by the great Tommorow colorschemes.

 Installation:
-Recommended to use vim-plug and to add this to your `vim.rc`
+Recommended to use vim-plug and to add this to your `.vimrc`

-    Plug 'mtglsk/mushroom
+    Plug 'mtglsk/mushroom'

 License: GNU GPL v2